brc-dd/animated-tailwindcss/docs/docs/animation-name.md

 <div class="animate-[bounce_1s_ease-in-out_infinite]">Bar</div>
 ```

 Refer [our playground](https://ikcb.org/animated-tailwindcss) to see the available animations in action.
-Also, refer [the official Tailwind CSS documentation on using animations with arbitrary values](https://tailwindcss.com/docs/animation#arbitrary-values).
+Also, refer the official Tailwind CSS documentation on [using animations with arbitrary values](https://tailwindcss.com/docs/animation#arbitrary-values).
+Note that these classes also add some default properties and keyframe definitions too.